amehlhase316/memoranda/QualityPolicy.md

 **GitHub Workflow** (start in Sprint 1)
   > Your Workflow

+**Simple Code Review** (start in Sprint 1)
+  > A simple policy what you will review in a PullRequest, this can still be a simple review since we did not cover Code Reviews in detail yet.

 **Unit Tests Blackbox** (start in Sprint 2)
   > Your Blackbox testing policy